mmomtchev/magickwand.js/README.md

 * The module supports `worker_threads` but it cannot be unloaded cleanly and it should be loaded in the main thread, before using it in worker threads, to prevent Node.js from unloading it
 * Building on Windows without HDRI enabled or with a different quantum size than 16 bits is not supported
 * If rebuilding when installing from `npm` fails on Windows with the error: `npm ERR! fatal: not a git repository (or any of the parent directories): .git`, see [#21](https://github.com/mmomtchev/node-magickwand/issues/21)
-* Fonts do not work in the WASM version and are unlikely to be implemented in near future as this will require a complex interface with the browser font engine
+* Fonts do not work in the WASM version and are unlikely to be implemented in the near future as this will require a complex interface with the browser font engine

 # Future plans